tomer8007/whatsapp-web-incognito/README.md

 If you want to see what kind of messages WhatsApp is sending and receiving over WebSocket in real-time, you can type `WAdebugMode = true` in the javascript console.
 Incoming and outgoing payloads (after decryption) will be printed out.

+## Other browsers support
+This is more experimental, but should work.
+If you want to use this extension in Firefox, you can load it using the developer page as explained in issue [#38](https://github.com/tomer8007/whatsapp-web-incognito/issues/38)

+Safari support for macOS was implemented in [@taksh108](https://github.com/taksh108)'s fork [here](https://github.com/tomer8007/whatsapp-web-incognito/pull/63)

 ## Privacy
 No data is ever transmitted to anywhere.
 Privacy policy [here](https://github.com/tomer8007/whatsapp-web-incognito/wiki/Chrome-Extension-Privacy-Policy).

-## Firefox support
-If you want to use this extension in Firefox, you can load it using the developer page as explained in issue [#38](https://github.com/tomer8007/whatsapp-web-incognito/issues/38)